HL7/hl7.github.io/_docs/core_setting_up_ide.md

 ## IntelliJ Users

 1. Ensure you have the latest version of Intellij IDEA Community Edition installed.
 Check the current version on their [downloads page][Link-IntelliJIdeaDownload].
-2. Ensure you have the Java 8 JDK installed on your system, and your JAVA_HOME environment variable pointed to the Java 8 SDK.
-   If you do not have the Java 8 JDK installed, please follow the instructions [here][Link-OpenJDKInstall].
-3. You will need to install the lombok plugin.
+2. You will need to install the lombok plugin.
 Follow the instructions [here][Link-InstallLombokIntelliJ].
-4. Follow these steps to import the cloned project:
+3. Follow these steps to import the cloned project:
    * From the main menu, select `File -> Open...`
    * In the browser dialog pick the `org.hl7.fhir.core` directory (the root of the project)
    * If prompted whether to `Trust and Open Project 'org.hl7.fhir.core'` select `Trust Project`